elastisys/compliantkubernetes-apps/DEVELOPMENT.md

 - `(grafana|harbor|opensearch|ops).<domain>` resolve to the service IP of the `nginx-ingress` within the SC cluster
 - all other `.<domain>` queries from within the SC cluster resolve to a WC worker node IP

-Since these snippets depend on IP address of running containers, they must be added _after_ the initial `create` commands.
+Since these snippets depend on the IP addresses of running containers, they must be setup _after_ the initial `create` commands.

 The following command will configure node-local DNS and (re)deploy the `node-local-dns` stack: